Bob and Camille a.k.a. “The Trouts” live in rural North Carolina where they support organic farmers and the grassroots resilience movement.

 The name, Plastic Farm Animals, draws from an overheard comment made by Bob’s oldest daughter when she was seven.
 You will find the rest of that story in our first post.

-These days both Trouts stay close to home, where Bob works from his office, and Camille busies herself with their vegetable and flower gardens.
+These days both Trouts stay close to home, where Bob works from his office, and Camille plays with horses and tends their gardens.
 After Bob joins Camille in retirement, the Trouts will spend a significant part of their days rocking on the front porch, spitting, and telling lies.